Syrion89/syrion89.github.io/whoami.md

 permalink: /whoami/
 ---

-Hi, my name is Raffaele and I’m a penetration tester.
+Hi, my name is Raffaele and I’m a Penetration Tester.

 I took a Master’s Degree in Network and Software Technologies at University of Salerno, Italy.